ShamaTorgal/M2-EmbSys/Project/2_Architecture/README.md

   ### Block Diagram

  The Block diagram Contains a Controller, Potentiometer (instead of Soil moisture sensor), Temperature sensor, motor and LCD Display.
 * In Soil moisture sensor a electrical current is sent from one probe to the other, which allows the sensor to measure the resistance of the soil between them.
+Here Potentiometer is used as a Soil moisture sensor.
 * When the water content in the soil is high, it has a higher electrical conductivity (water is a good conductor of electricity).
 Hence, a lower resistance reading is obtained which indicates high soil moisture.
 * When the water content in the soil is low, it has poorer electrical conductivity.
 Hence, a higher resistance reading is obtained, which indicates low soil moisture.